lhost/scripts-ssh/README.md

 My extensions to ssh - use SSH as transport layer in many ways

 ### get
-Download files from external server
+Download files from external server. `get` is just symlink to `put`

 ### put
 Upload files to external server